THIS IS MY STORY. IF YOU'RE READING, I HOPE YOU'LL BE A PART OF IT

 My journey has brought me home to our farm

-My husband Neal, and our 3 DogKateers (that’s Daisy, Luna, and Harvey – all rescues) and our "big dog" Henry who we rescued from his final day of life from a local pound near our farm, are my world.
+My husband Neal, and our 3 furkids – are all rescues.
+There is Luna, Harvey and our "big dog" Henry who we rescued from his final day of life at a local pound near our farm.
+They are my world.

 I’m blessed to be able to work from home and be with them every day.